Stratosphere-Studios/777-300ER/README.md

 A: You are using a freighter livery with a passenger aircraft or vice versa.
 Make sure the livery you are using is correct for the type of aircraft you're flying.
 You can toggle the aircraft type on the EFB.

-**Q: Why does the CDU say "KEY/FUNCTION INOP" which I try to do stuff on it?**
+**Q: Why does the CDU say "KEY/FUNCTION INOP" when I try to do stuff on it?**

 A: That notification means that key doesn't do anything.
 If it's supposed to, then we just haven't written the code for that functionality yet.